Thomas triumphs in yellow, but booed on Alpe d'Huez

 "It's just mental.
 I just can't believe I won the stage.
 It was just a case of following (teammate) Egan (Bernal)," added Thomas.

+With Italian Vincenzo Nibali in hospital with a suspected fracture in his back, and Colombian Nairo Quintana now 4:13 off the pace, Sky are in pole position.

-Yet hopes of soaking up their success were dashed when fans booed the Team Sky riders as they crossed the finish line.
+Yet hopes of soaking up their success were dashed when fans booed their riders as they crossed the finish line.

 Earlier, Froome narrowly avoided disaster when he was struck by a fan at the roadside.
 It was unclear whether the fan's intention was to give a well-meaning slap, but there were also reports Froome was spat at.